431 E State Hwy 114, Suite 380, Southlake, TX 76092Se Habla Español

 Loredo Hand Care Institute is honored to serve America’s veterans.
 The practice participates in the VA Community Care Network under the MISSION Act of 2018.

-Dr. Pedro Loredo provides hand surgery care to veterans through the VA Community Care Network at his practice in Grapevine, Texas.
+Dr. Pedro Loredo provides hand surgery care to veterans through the VA Community Care Network at his practice in Southlake, Texas.
 Veterans referred through their VA healthcare provider under the MISSION Act of 2018 may receive evaluation and treatment at Loredo Hand Care Institute.
 This page honors Dr. Loredo’s father, Pedro Vasquez Loredo Jr., who served in the Vietnam War as Green Beret, Ranger, Special Forces, and Airborne.

 Last reviewed: 2026-04-19